Peptide-powered wellness.

 TelePeptide currently provides telehealth services in 48 US states and the District of Columbia.
 We do NOT serve residents of Alaska or Mississippi at this time.
 See our full state-coverage disclosure at telepeptide.org/state-coverage.
 The entire process — consultation, prescription, and medication delivery — is conducted remotely; no in-person clinic visit is required.

 GLP-1 receptor agonists (such as semaglutide and tirzepatide) are FDA-approved for chronic weight management and type-2 diabetes; they reduce appetite and improve insulin sensitivity.
 NAD+ is an enzyme cofactor involved in cellular energy metabolism.
 Sermorelin is a synthetic GHRH analog historically used in clinical evaluation of adult growth-hormone deficiency.
 Each operates through a different mechanism.
-Whether any of these is clinically appropriate for an individual patient is determined by a licensed physician during a telehealth evaluation.
+Whether any of these is clinically appropriate for an individual patient is determined by a licensed clinician during a telehealth evaluation.

 Service area: 48 US states and the District of Columbia.
 We do not serve residents of Alaska or Mississippi at this time.
 See telepeptide.org/state-coverage.